The aim is to eliminate all single-use plastic in North Sydney.

 The North Sydney Business Sustainability team have developed a COVID factsheet which helps businesses in North Sydney make small changes to continue to avoid single-use plastics.

 Plastic Free July

 The challenge is quite simple: do your best to refuse to use, or, if you are a business, refuse to supply single-use plastic.

 The www.plasticfreejuly.org campaign defines single-use plastic as basically anything intended to be used once and then discarded.
 If refusing ALL single-use plastic sounds too daunting, just try the TOP 4 challenge (plastic bags, bottles, takeaway coffee cups & straws).

-Sign up to www.plasticfreejuly.org.
 You can sign up for a day, a week, the month.
-Remember, you can start small first - with the plastic that you can most easily avoid.
+Remember, start small first with the plastic that you can most easily avoid.

 You are certainly not alone on this journey, you can learn from these additional resources, ideas, short videos, blogs and information on giving up plastic for good!

-This blog has 100 simple, easy inspirational ideas to help you start the journey to becoming single-use plastic-free:
+And this blog has 100 simple, easy inspirational ideas to help you on the journey to a single-use plastic-free life: